AngryR11/Artificial-Intelligence-and-its-influence-on-students-answers-to-graded-assignments/README.md

 # Referencies

-- When using this dataset, please cite the corresponding article "*Artificial Intelligence and its influence on students’ answers to graded assignments*" by Gustavo Q. Saraiva.
+- When using this dataset, please cite the corresponding article [Artificial Intelligence and its influence on students answers to graded assignments](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5018321) by Gustavo Q. Saraiva.